Wikia/dfp-query-tool/README.md

 - "sameAdvertiser" - TBD
 - "type" - The price type of the line item.
 This is the string version of the price type.
 This has to be set along with the "priority" field.
 - "priority" - The price type of the line item.
 This is the numeric version of the price type.
 This has to be set along with the "type" field.
 - "rate" - The actual price that'll be set on the order.
-This corresponds to the value from the "iterator" field when its value is set to "%%element%%", as its being looped through.
+This corresponds to the value from the `iterator` field when its value is set to `%%element%%`, as its being looped through.
-For example, if the values in your "iterator" field as "5.00,5.05,5.10", then you'll have three line items created, with the price of 5.00 5.05 and 5.10 respectively.
+For example, if the values in your `iterator` field as `5.00,5.05,5.10`, then you'll have three line items created, with the price of 5.00 5.05 and 5.10 respectively.
 - keys - The key in the key/value pair in GAM that should be set on the line item.
-This goes hand in hand with the "operators" and "values" field in the JSON mapping.
+This goes hand in hand with the `operators` and `values` field in the JSON mapping.
 - operators - The operator that will be present on the key value pair.
 The two values can be "IS" and "IS_NOT", which basically means equal or not equals to.
-This field goes hand in hand with the "keys" and "values" fields.
+This field goes hand in hand with the `keys` and `values` fields.
 "values" - The values that will be set on each respective key.
-To sum all of this up, if your keys field is set to `"amznbid","src"`, your operators field is set to `"IS","IS"` and your values field is set to "%%priceMapElement%%","mobile,gpt" and the iterator and priceMap element are 5.00 and y2bcw then your key values in GAM will be as follows:
+To sum all of this up, if your keys field is set to `"amznbid","src"`, your operators field is set to `"IS","IS"` and your values field is set to `%%priceMapElement%%`,`mobile,gpt` and the iterator and priceMap element are `5.00` and `y2bcw` then your key values in GAM will be as follows:
-  - amznbid is any of y2bcw
+  - `amznbid` is any of `y2bcw`
-  - src is any of mobile, gpt
+  - `src` is any of `mobile` `gpt`

 ### Update Child Content Eligibility